spectrum-health-systems/tingen-documentation/static/testing/testing-open-incident.md

 ### Testing procedures

+1. Login to Avatar as a user with the "SuperUser" role

+2. Open the incident

+Since you are a member of the "SuperUser" role, you should get the "You are not the original author" message.
+Clicking "OK" should open the form.

+5. Add text to the "Incident Description" field.

+6. Click the Submit button

+Since you are not the original author of this incident, you should get the "You cannot submit" message.
+Click OK, and you should be returned to the form.
+Click "Discard", and you should be returned to the homepage.

-1. Verified the TESTUSER account does not have an authorized user role.
+2. Verified the TESTUSER account does not have an authorized user role.

 2. Opened an Open Incident report created by another user.